SidneyLYZhang/pysswordSz/README.md

 pysswordSz  Copyright (C) 2024  Sidney Zhang <zly@lyzhang.me>

-This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This program comes with ABSOLUTELY NO WARRANTY; for details type `show w`.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it under certain conditions; type `show c` for details.